Do You Have Unclaimed Life Insurance Money? Here’s How to Find Out

 With over $1 billion from old or forgotten life insurance policies that have gone unclaimed, there are tons of people out there who have money owed to them.
 Think this might be you or someone you know?
 It’s time to find out for sure.

 How to Find Unclaimed Life Insurance Money

 Start With Old Documents

-A search for unclaimed life insurance money can get confusing early on in the process.
+A search for an unclaimed life insurance policy can get confusing early on in the process.
 Luckily there are a few things you can do to keep it simple.
 If a family member or loved one has passed away (whether recently or years ago), start by searching through any filing cabinets, folders or other storage devices that might contain important papers.
 Any correspondences or premium notices from a life insurance company will point you in the right direction.

 If you’re lucky enough to stumble upon the right paperwork, you’ll want to call the associated insurance company.
 You’ll likely be asked to verify your identity so the company can request a copy of the policy holder’s death certificate.
 Most claims processes aren’t any more complicated than this, but they require you to know which insurance company to contact.

 Utilize an Online Search Service

 While you can’t expect to simply plug someone’s name into Google in order to bring up information about unclaimed life insurance money, there are online search services that can help you in your quest.
 The National Association of Unclaimed Property Administration (NAUPA), for example, runs www.unclaimed.org, which is an excellent resource.
 Another good link to try if unclaimed.org doesn’t work out is www.missingmoney.com.
 Both of these databases contain valuable information that may lead to the discovery of unclaimed life insurance money.

 Check with the State, Banks and the Medical Information Bureau